 ‘Go away if you aren’t going to buy any charas,’ said the guesthouse owner and frowned upon us.
 We were quite stunned to hear that in this 2000 year old hamlet.

 For years I had read about the famous (or infamous) Parvati Valley and had never ventured there alone.
-This time I found a travel partner in Manali and we instantly decided to explore a little bit of this paradise.
+This time in October-November 2014 I found a travel partner in Manali and we instantly decided to explore a little bit of this paradise.
 We are able to hitch a ride till Kullu in a little pickup vehicle and absolutely love the breezy ride.

 It is a lucky day and we get a bus ride to Bhuntar, the point where we leave the highway and enter the mysterious environs of the Parvati Valley.
 Bhuntar is also the place where the confluence of the Beas & Parvati river is seen, just beneath the bridge from where the road diverges.
 The tricky road keeps going up and I can’t help but admire the driving skills of these people.